 People generally report a definite ‘Dark Curtain’ coming over one side of their peripheral vision which is quite obvious.
 This is often associated with photopsia (flashing lights) and excessive floaters (black spots) in their vision and is pain free.
 Similar symptoms can occur in migraine but generally fade after 1-2 hours.
 We as opticians also search for bronze ‘tobacco dust’ (schaffers sign) in the anterior vitreous.

 Should you experience these symptoms, report to your local Optician or GP immediately to get clarification or report directly to Eye Casualty if out of hours.
 The degree of retinal damage (from nutrient starvation) is greatly minimised with prompt action, even although there will be false alarms.

-Treating quickly with Cryotheraphy (freezing treatment) and lazer creates scar tissue which seals the hole (retinal tear) that causes detachment.
+Treating quickly with Cryotherapy (freezing treatment) and laser creates scar tissue which seals the hole (retinal tear) that causes detachment.
 For full blown detachment, surgery is the only option.
 The final vision result is determined by how much of the retina was detached and for how long, with ensuing settle down taking approximately 3-4 weeks.

 Privacy & Cookies Policy

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.